ChanelZM/browser-technologies/Week1/fundaREADME.md

 When JavaScript was created, it added a lot more possibilities to the web.
 Everyone started using the new language, it made your website even better.
 Soon websites could only work if JavaScript was loaded, which provided some complications, because there were a lot of reasons why JavaScript regularly failed to load, such as HTTP Request failed, firewall bocks JS, ISP or mobile operator interfere with JS download, JS is turned off, CDN down and browser doesn't support written JS (1).
 Please, let your website work without JS.

 ##### Ways you can optimize:
-- Don't use JavaScript at all.
-It seems impossible, but it's not.
-Everything you can do with JavaScript you can do with server sided languages.
 - Make sure your website's content is still viewable, when JavaScript isn't loaded.
 You can do this by placing the ``<script>`` at the bottom of the page inside the body or in the head with a ```defer``` attribute.
 - (Last resort) Give the user some feedback why your page isn't working.
 If you really don't know how to make your page work without JS then at least give them feedback.